 Is investment in Bitcoin safe, or should we invest in BTC mining stocks?

-Investing in Bitcoin is way much safer than investing in stocks of the Bitcoin-related companies, including the miner companies – the computers that solve complex algorithms to survive in the cryptocurrency industry.
+According to Bitcoin Prediction, Investing in Bitcoin is way much safer than investing in stocks of the Bitcoin-related companies, including the miner companies – the computers that solve complex algorithms to survive in the cryptocurrency industry.
 It is a myth that if you invest in a Bitcoin miner, you can get Bitcoin as a reward as and when you carry out a Bitcoin mining operation, and every time the price of Bitcoins rises, your prize value always rises.
 In reality, it is not always so.

 Take the example of Canaan Inc., the largest member of the Elwood Blockchain Global Equity Index that produces chips and other mining equipment.
 Despite the rise in Bitcoin prices, the investment put in mining turned out to be devastating.
 Canaan’s sales dropped for 4 quarters in June and September, and there was even no sell-side data left to guess its revenue or share price target.